Ottawa, January 25, 2021

 Imaged and Microfilmed Records

-6. Where records are maintained in an electronic imaged or microfilmed format, the imaging or microfilming program must adhere to the National Standards of Canada, CAN/CGSB-72.34-2005, Electronic Records as Documentary Evidence, and CAN/CGSB-72.11-93, Microfilm and Electronic Imaging as Documentary Evidence.
-These Standards are available from the Canadian General Standards Board.
+6. Where records are maintained in an electronic imaged or microfilmed format, the imaging or microfilming program must adhere to the National Standards of Canada, CAN/CGSB-72.34-2017, Electronic Records as Documentary Evidence.
+This Standard is available from the Canadian General Standards Board website.

 Electronic Data Processed Records